 Reading time: 6 minutes

-Reason #1: A coaching management style increases teams’ psychological safety
+Reason #1: A coaching management style increases psychological safety

-Managers with coaching skills who lead using inclusive, consultative and supportive coaching behaviours can effectively create psychologically safe team environments by building rapport and close relationships.
+Managers who adopt inclusive, consultative and supportive coaching behaviours are far more likely to create psychologically safe environments by building trust and strong working relationships.

 Reason #2: A coaching management style empowers teams

-Reason #3: A coaching management style supports teams’ career growth
+Reason #3: A coaching management style improves employee retention

 Reason #4: A coaching management style supports skills development and learning